grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 In her headphones the groaning hull's pitch changed as it dropped further down the water column into the colder, denser water where sound found new rules by which it could propagate itself.
 The groan turned to a low rattling whine.

 And then Percy heard a crunching pop.
-She could hear a huge bubble of air escape, the life-bubble of whoever was inside that submarine, squeezed out of it instantaneously as the broken little sub sank beyond its crush depth.
+And she heard a huge bubble of air escape, the life-bubble of whoever was inside that submarine, squeezed out of it instantaneously as the broken little sub sank beyond its crush depth.
 The compressed carcass of sub made no more sound, but she sat listening for a few seconds to the rushing sound of the bubble climbing the distance to the surface.

 [//]: # (----- invisible character break)